A. S. L. Farquharson

-Arthur Spencer Loat Farquharson (1871–1942), who published as A. S. L. Farquharson, was a British classicist, translator, and Dean of University College, Oxford.
-His best-known work is the translation of Marcus Aurelius' book, Meditations.
+Arthur Spencer Loat Farquharson (1871–1942), usually cited as A. S. L. Farquharson, was a British classicist, translator, and Dean of University College, Oxford.
+His best-known work is the translation of Marcus Aurelius' book Meditations.

 F. H. S. Shepherd, "University College Fellows", 1934: grouped under the college's bust of King Alfred are D. L. Keir, E. W. Ainley-Walker, A. D. Gardner, G. D. H. Cole, J. P. R. Maud, A. L. Goodhart, J. H. S. Wild, E. J. Bowen, A. B. Poynton, Sir Michael Sadler, A. S. L. Farquharson (in the centre), E. F. Carritt, G. H. Stevenson, and K. K. M. Leys.

 Biography

 Arthur Farquharson was born in 1871.
 He studied at University College, Oxford from 1890 to 1894, where he "obtained a First both in Mods in 1892 and in Finals in 1894".
 He was a fellow of the college from 1899 to 1942.
 He was a Dean and read lectures in logic.
 He participated in revising A Greek–English Lexicon of Liddell and Scott.
 His best-known work is the translation of Marcus Aurelius' book, Meditations.
 His translations of Aristotle's Progression of Animals and Movement of Animals were published in 1913.

 The Oxford-based writer C. S. Lewis described his encounter with Farquharson in a letter of 26 January 1930 to his friend Arthur Greeves:

 On the strength of having done some office work at Whitehall during the war, and having been in the Territorials before, he has called himself Lieutenant Colonel ever since.
 He lives in a tall, narrow house, cheek by jowl with Univ.
 Library which itself is like a mortuary chapel.
 The space between them is about six feet across; into the Fark’s house daylight never comes.
 I have never been beyond the ground floor: here in broad low rooms, lined with books, he works by artificial light most of the day.
 Somewhere, upstairs, is a wife one never meets.
 He came gliding towards me in the dusk, about five feet four inches high, his face exactly like an egg in shape, with sandy-hair fringing a bald patch, a little military moustache, and eyebrows so far up his forehead that it gives him a perpetual air of astonishment. [...]
 It is an old subject of controversy just how mad the Fark is.

 Farquharson was also a Colonel in the Territorial Army.